 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-Whether you’re interested in moving, investing, or simply seeing what the market has to offer for living spaces, there are numerous options to explore.
+Whether you’re interested in moving, investing, or simply seeing what the market has to offer for living spaces, exploring the different types of residential buildings is important.
 Different stages of life will require different kinds of living situations, and you can always find something that meets your needs perfectly.
 Perhaps you’re looking to settle down and grow your investments both financially and personally.
 That will require a different housing option from a young, single person exploring a new city for the first time.

 No matter your priorities, you can find a place that works with everything you’re looking for.
 Who knows?
 You may discover a few types of residential buildings you’ve never even thought about for a fresh take on housing.
 Here are some of your options:

 Buying a home is a big step for anybody, both financially and practically.
 Purchasing a house is a great option for those with stable finances and more concrete plans for their future.
 It offers a permanent move, unlike renting.
 On a month-to-month basis, mortgage payments are often more affordable than rent, even though a mortgage is a longer-term investment.
 Houses offer more privacy and space than other housing options, too.
 It’s an investment that’s completely about you and your needs — no landlords, no tenants.